dcrankshaw/clipper/model_composition/image_driver_1/single_process/DEBUGGING_INSTRUCTIONS.md

 ### Setup ###

-* In the DEBUGGING subdirectory, you will find a set of experimental configurations specifying a few **SPD** control parameters: replication factor and batch size, as well as the set of CPU and GPU affinities for each replica (if 2 replicas are used, the first and second elements of the "cpu_affinities" and "gpu_affinities" lists correspond to the resource allocations
+* In the [DEBUGGING](DEBUGGING) subdirectory, you will find a set of experimental configurations (files ending in .json) specifying a few **SPD** control parameters: replication factor and batch size, as well as the set of CPU and GPU affinities for each replica (if 2 replicas are used, the first and second elements of the "cpu_affinities" and "gpu_affinities" lists correspond to the resource allocations